What AI‑Kit is (and why it feels different)

 Inline Language tools (block toolbars)

-For text blocks, AI‑Kit can surface quick language actions right in the Gutenberg toolbar (LanguageUtils) — think “translate / detect language / quick rewrite” style helpers without leaving the canvas.
+For text blocks, AI‑Kit can surface quick language actions right in the Gutenberg toolbar (LanguageUtils) — think “proofread / translate / rewrite” style helpers without leaving the canvas.

 Image metadata generation (blocks + Media Library)